Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/fileupload.md

 | port | 6542 |

 You can login with your GNPS2 username and password.

-NOTE: This is currently in beta and not all accounts are activated on the SFTP server.

 Here is a one-liner if you like using the commandline for uploading a folder